 “This event was very engaging and informative.
 As an HR professional, it taught me how to expand my “diversity lenses.”
 Javianna, Fall 2019

-Classes are run remotely.
-Students need computer and the class uses Adobe Connect.
+This class is run as an online live class.
+Students will need a computer and the class uses Cisco WebEx.
 Students will log on and the classes will be live.